Dentures Q & A

 There are two types of dentures: complete and partial dentures.
-Dr. Choi uses complete dentures when all of the teeth are missing and partial dentures when some natural teeth remain.
+Dr. Lee uses complete dentures when all of the teeth are missing and partial dentures when some natural teeth remain.
 A partial denture not only fills in the spaces created by missing teeth, but it also prevents other teeth from shifting.

 A complete denture can be either “conventional” or “immediate.”
-A conventional type is made after Dr. Choi removes the teeth and the gum tissue has healed (this usually takes four to six weeks).
+A conventional type is made after Dr. Lee removes the teeth and the gum tissue has healed (this usually takes four to six weeks).
 During this time, you will go without teeth.

 Immediate dentures are made in advance and immediately placed after the teeth are removed, thus preventing the patient from having to be without teeth during the healing process.
 Once the tissues shrink and heal, adjustments will have to be made.

 Dentures are very durable appliances and will last many years but may have to be remade, repaired, or readjusted due to normal wear.

 The process of getting dentures requires several appointments, usually over a period of several weeks.
 Highly accurate impressions (molds) and measurements are taken and used to create your custom dentures.
 Several “try-in” appointments may be necessary to ensure proper shape, color, and fit.

 At the final appointment, Dr. Lee precisely adjusts and places the completed dentures, ensuring a natural and comfortable fit.